Paris - Ile De France

 The architectural assemblage of red and white steel and glass replaces the original building where André Citroën exhibited his first car in 1919.

 The car manufacturer let the building to a chain of restaurants until 2004 and then fully redeveloped it.

-Citroen commissioned the architect Manuelle Gautrand with the realization of this gigantic project.
+Citroen commissioned the architect Manuelle Gautrand with the creation of this gigantic project.

-This extreme makeover was part of an extensive programme of modernization of the car manufacturer’s image.
+This extreme makeover was part of an extensive programme of modernisation of the car manufacturer’s image.